(800) 814-2665 Questions? Call Us Now!

 Overview

 Immerse yourself in Salt Lake City's heritage with this self-guided walking tour.
 Discover the world-famous architecture and delve into the heart of the city as you learn about its founders and their difficult journey across America.
 Marvel at the Utah State Capitol's stunning architecture as you revisit the dramatic struggles that led to Utah’s statehood.
-Get to know Brigham Young, the man behind the myth, as you admire the Salt Lake City Tabernacle and the awe-inspiring Salt Lake City Temple.
+Get to know Brigham Young, the man behind the myth, as you admire the Salt Lake City Tabernacle & the awe-inspiring Salt Lake City Temple.
 Don’t just visit the city—discover the history beneath the surface!

 This isn't an entrance ticket.
 Check opening hours before your visit.